Tarleton: Geography

 Tarleton lies 8.5 mi north-east of Ormskirk, covering 5377 acre acres of flat land which was originally boggy towards the west.
 The River Douglas passes to the east and was made navigable in 1727.
 Tarleton includes the village of Mere Brow and the hamlet of Holmes, on the A565 to the west and Sollom, a small hamlet on the A59 to the south.

 Tarleton mosses is an area of reclaimed mossland that stretches along the coastal plain from the Ribble Estuary in the north to the A565 in the south.
 It is a market gardening area with many glass houses.
 The farms and smallholdings have exploited the rich peat deposits.
 Beyond the smallholdings and green houses are arable fields.
 The built environment is dominated by ribbon development of modern bungalows along banked roads between Tarleton, Banks and Becconsall.

 Population

 Demography

 In the April 2001 census there were 2,736 females and 2,614 males living in Tarleton.
 The median age of population was 42 years and there were 2,571 dwellings recorded in the parish.
 Crime rates in the area are relatively low in comparison with the national average.
 The Police UK website states that in the Tarleton area there were just five incidents of street crime and 19 occasions of Anti-social behaviour during March 2012.
 According to the United Kingdom Census 2011, Tarleton parish had a population of 5,652.

 Economy

 The high quality soil of the former mossland means that a major economic activity in Tarleton is market gardening, particularly growing salad crops.

 Mark Square is a shopping area in the village centre where there are plans to build 30 shops and a number of residential properties.

+On 20 February 2024 Croftpak tomato nursery was featured in the BBC series Hairy Bikers Go West.